IntelligenceX/SDK/README.md

 * Credit card number
 * IBAN

+## Credits

+Special thanks for their contributions to:
+* Cyberblack for providing the Python code in Q1 2019

 ## Contact

-For any questions please contact <info@intelx.io>.
-Feel free to use the issue tracker for any feature requests and bug reports.
+We love contributions!
+Feel free to use the issue tracker for any feature requests, bug reports and contributions.
+You can contact us via email <info@intelx.io>.

-&copy; 2018 Intelligence X
+&copy; 2018 - 2019 Intelligence X